 Compared to the Go, we like the extra price in exchange for 6 degrees of freedom and extra screen quality.
 The Oculus Go is a better entry headset for media ONLY, but if you plan on using the VR headset for ANY other games or apps at all then the Quest is superior.

-What are your favorite VR headsets for streaming media?
+What are your favorite AR and VR headsets for streaming media?
 Comment below and let us know what you think!